SmitUplenchwar2687/AOC2024/README.md

 # Advent of Code Solutions 🎄✨

 Welcome to my repository of solutions for the [Advent of Code](https://adventofcode.com/) competition!
-This repository contains my answers to the daily programming challenges, written in [insert language(s) used, e.g., Python, JavaScript, etc.].
+This repository contains my answers to the daily programming challenges, written in Python.

 ## About Advent of Code